a tiny or scarcely detectable amount

 victim of cruel poverty and ignorance, but I cannot pity her: she is white.

 circumstantial evidence to indicate that Mayella Ewell was beaten savagely by someone who led almost exclusively with his left.

 "And so a quiet, respectable, humble Negro who had the unmitigated

 temerity to 'feel sorry' for a white woman has had to put his word against two white people's.

 the set of facts or circumstances that surround a situation

 There is a tendency in this year of grace, 1935, for certain people to use this phrase out of

 context, to satisfy all conditions.

-someone guided more by ideals than by practical considerations
+someone not guided by practical considerations

 idealist to believe firmly in the integrity of our courts and in the jury system-that is no ideal to me, it is a living, working reality.